-- Keep the main livestreamed segment of your program fairly concise, around half an hour.
-Use this time to focus on your most important speakers, mission moments, and appeals.
+- Keep the main live streamed segment of your program concise, around half an hour.
+30 minutes is the recommended sweet spot.
+Use this time to focus on your most important speakers, mission moments, and donation appeals.

 - If your gala involves an auction, try splitting up the bidding periods and experiences to ensure a smooth process for everyone.
 Your in-person audience can browse item displays while your virtual audience has access to online bidding in the background.
-Then, livestream the live bidding on a selection of your top items (check out the OneCause team’s favorites here) for both audiences to join in.
+Then, live stream the live bidding on a selection of your top items for both audiences to join in.

 Building on the previous tip, you’ll need to keep remote attendees engaged with your mission from start to finish.
-Outlining and compiling these materials in advance will give you plenty of time to refine them leading up to the event.
+The following content can help keep energy levels high and connect supporers with the purpose behind your event:

-Look back to the hybrid event roadmap you outlined earlier.
-During the periods of divergence, when you’re not livestreaming the onsite activities, determine exactly what you’ll offer virtual guests instead.
+Look back to the hybrid event roadmap we outlined earlier.
+During the periods of divergence, when you’re not live streaming the onsite activities, determine exactly what you’ll offer virtual guests instead.

 6. Drive real-time competition and social media engagement.

-Finally, use gamification tactics and social media alongside your hybrid event to facilitate even more engagement.
-This could take several forms:
+Finally, use gamification tactics and social media alongside your hybrid event to increase engagement.
+This could mean:

-- A pre-event peer-to-peer fundraising campaign.
-Offer prizes and recognition to your top fundraisers.
-This will help expand your audience and get attendees invested in seeing their loved one recognized.
+- Launching a pre-event peer-to-peer fundraising campaign.
+Offer prizes and recognition to your top fundraisers during your event.
+This will help expand your audience and build stronger emotional connections with supporters.

-- Polls, fundraising challenges, and matching gifts.
-Quick polls asking for attendees’ thoughts, fundraising appeal challenges, and matching gift windows from your partners or sponsors add an extra level of excitement and engagement.
+- Including polls, challenges, and matching gifts.
+Quick feedback polls, fundraising appeal challenges, and matching gifts windows from your partners or sponsors add an extra level of excitement and engagement.